Procedures for refugees

 - An information session about the selection procedure for studies with limited enrolment: what does it mean, what are the rules and how does it work?

-- Participate in several activities organized by student associations in Utrecht.
+- You can participate in several activities organised by student associations in Utrecht.

-- Specific dates of these sessions and activities are communicated through for example Boswell-Bèta and InclUUsion.
+- The specific dates of these sessions and activities are communicated by Boswell-Bèta and InclUUsion etc.

 Utrecht University does not have specific scholarships for refugee students.
-If you want to study at UU, we expect you to have sufficient resources to pay for your tuition fees, your rent and your living costs.
+If you wish to study at UU, we expect you to have sufficient resources to pay for your tuition fees, your rent and your living costs.
 You might be eligible for support from UAF.
-Have you incurred a delay in your degree due to unforeseen circumstances?
-You may qualify for some form of compensation, depending on the situation.
+If your studies have been delayed due to unforeseen circumstances, you may qualify for some form of compensation, depending on the situation.

-For questions, you can make an appointment with a student counsellor by contacting Student services.
-The Student counsellor can help you with study-related matters at Utrecht University.
-Questions and information on asylum procedures or family reunification can not be answered.
+If you have any questions, you can make an appointment with a student counsellor by contacting Student Services.
+The student counsellor can help you with study-related matters at Utrecht University.
+Student counsellors cannot help you with questions and information about asylum procedures or family reunification.